 It’s a good idea to communicate with shareholders as often as possible.
 Provide daily email updates and have scheduled check-in meetings to discuss progress, problems, or any potential monetary concerns.
 If a problem or delay does occur, resolution will be much easier if you’re in consistent communication with shareholders.

 Turnaround is a complex (and expensive) endeavor.
-But if your operation plans accordingly, assesses the risks, and applies advanced technology to keep workers safe, your turnaround phase will go as smooth and efficiently as possible.
+But if your operation plans accordingly, assess the risks, and applies advanced technology to keep workers safe, your turnaround phase will go as smoothly and efficiently as possible.

 Need help planning your next turnaround?
 Talk to a Total Safety expert today.